 In accepting the award, Amanda described photography as her passion and thanked the MAMA Art Foundation for the opportunity to continue her photographic practice.

-The work will now enter the MAMA collection, where it will continue a strong tradition of celebrating Australian photography.
+The work has now enter the MAMA collection, where it will continue a strong tradition of celebrating Australian photography.
 MAMA Art Foundation Chair Tony Smith emphasized the importance of the continued acquisition of photography into the MAMA collection.